evancz/guide.elm-lang.org/error_handling/README.md

 Joel Spolsky outlined the issues with exceptions pretty nicely [in the year 2003](http://www.joelonsoftware.com/items/2003/10/13.html).
 Essentially, code that *looks* fine may actually crash at runtime.
 Surprise!

-The point of `Result` is to make this possibility clear and make sure it is handled appropriately.
+The point of `Result` is to make the possibility of failure clear and make sure it is handled appropriately.

 The point of `Task` is pretty much the same, but it also works when we have code that runs asynchronously.
 Your error handling mechanism shouldn't totally fall apart just because you make an HTTP request!